Published March 24, 2026

 Eating

-In Narrowsburg, everything mentioned here has river views and outdoor seating: The Heron (longtime favorite, farm-to-table with a great brunch), La Cigogne (fantastic Alsatian food - think French and German - and beautiful interiors), The Laundrette (pizza and cocktails, always a hit), and Tusten Cup (cafe with looooots of great options for breakfast and lunch).
-In Barryville, you’ve got River’s Edge, Barryville Oasis (great food plus live music and dance parties!), and Hungry Goat (cafe and ice cream stand with a huge menu).
+In Narrowsburg, it feels like almost everything has river views and outdoor seating: The Heron (longtime favorite, farm-to-table with a great brunch), La Cigogne (fantastic Alsatian food - think French and German - and beautiful interiors), The Laundrette (pizza and cocktails, always a hit), and Tusten Cup (cafe with looooots of great options for breakfast and lunch).
+Newer addition Bridge & Main serves up elevated American food and has quickly become a local favorite.

 Drinking